-Not estimated: PAHs, POPs, HCB, PCBs, dioxins and furans.
-Due to the relatively low chlorine content of asphalt (chlorine is a constituent of POPs, PCBs and HCB), and the fact that abrasion is a relatively low-temperature process which does not promote the formation of PAHs, no significant emission of any of these species is expected.
+Note: due to the relatively low chlorine content of tyres and brakes (chlorine is a constituent of POPs, PCBs and HCB), and the fact that abrasion is a relatively low-temperature process which does not promote the formation of PAHs, no significant emissions of any of these species is expected.
 Therefore, no emission factors are proposed for Tier 1.